dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ### Openshift Settings

 - Prepare the `kubeconfig` file for a single user with `cluster-admin` privilege that has the Openshift cluster access.
+The service account token in this kubeconfig file must be long-lived and never expire.
 - Openshift platform is expected to be ready prior to installing the CDP PvC Data Services.
 Openshift installation is not covered in this article.
 Please refer to the official guidelines from Red Hat.
 - The Openshift dashboard should reflect all components in green mode as depicted below.
     ![](../../assets/images/ocp4/ocp1.png)